MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-wdac.md

 ## Create a WDAC policy to enable third party software

-While using this preview for your non-Microsoft signed software to run, you’ll need to build on the Microsoft-provided base policy by creating a WDAC supplemental policy.
+While using this preview with WDAC in enforcement mode, for your non-Microsoft signed software to run, you’ll need to build on the Microsoft-provided base policy by creating a WDAC supplemental policy.
 Additional information can be found in our [public WDAC documentation](/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies#supplemental-policy-creation).

+> [!NOTE]
+> To run or install new software, you might need to switch WDAC to audit mode first (see steps above), install your software, test that it works correctly, create the new supplemental policy, and then switch back WDAC to enforced mode.

 Create a new policy in the Multiple Policy Format as shown below.
 From there, use ```Set-CIPolicyIdInfo``` to convert it to a supplemental policy and specify which base policy it expands.